 The school provides a medical room for treatment.
 The room is stocked with first aid equipment and any life saving medication that children require to be kept on school premises (inhalers/auto-injectors).
-These are kept in a cupboard in the medical room clearly marked with the child's name and stored in alphabetical order.
+These are kept in a cupboard in the medical room clearly marked with the child's name and stored in class orde.

 It is the Senior First Aiders job to ensure that the medical room remains fully stocked.
-In the event of the Senior First Aiders being absent from school another Learning Assistant (Mrs K Winterberg) will assume responsibility for this role.
+In the event of the Senior First Aiders being absent from school another Learning Assistant will assume responsibility for this role.